Andrehatlo/andrehatlo.github.io/_pages/about.md

 ## On a personal note:

-I am 27 year old man who loves to laugh and make people smile.
+I'm a 27 year old boy-man which loves to laugh and make people smile.

  At the moment I live in Drammen Norway, with my best friend and partner Hilde.

-We have a 35kg 2year old love child Boxer named Mini.
+We also have a thirty-five kilo, two year old love child named Mini.

 <img src="/assets/images/me-and-her.jpg" alt="my family" width="250"/>
 <img src="/assets/images/mini.jpg" alt="my family" width="380"/>